GFSI Frequently Asked Questions

 GFSI encourages buying companies to accept certificates issued during third party audits against the GFSI-recognised certification programmes, thus enabling their suppliers to work more effectively through less audits.
 This means resources can be redirected to ensure the quality and safety of food produced and sold worldwide.

 Buying companies that work within the GFSI framework of “Once certified, recognised everywhere” should accept any of the recognised certification programmes as delivering equivalent results.
 GFSI does not have preferred certification programmes.
 We believe that the benchmarking process establishes equivalence with our Benchmarking Requirements.
 However, each of the CPOs strives to create their own best practice and the market decides on which CPO to use.

 GFSI does not 'recommend' or provide any lists of consultants or certification bodies.

 An application fee of €1000 is charged to the scheme owner to cover the internal administrative costs of ensuring that all of the documents are complete and that all necessary sections of the certification programme have been received.
 A payment of €4000 is due upon completion of the benchmarking process irrespective of the outcome.

 The GFSI Global Markets Programme is a voluntary programme, made available free of charge, that businesses can implement internally according to their needs and strategic objectives.
 It is designed as a non-certification assessment process.
 Documents provide guidance to the food businesses, service providers and stakeholders.

 This programme is ideal for small or less developed businesses that, because of their size, lack of technical expertise, economic resources or the nature of their work, may encounter difficulties in implementing food safety management systems in their food business.
 Successful implementation would allow them to take advantage of emerging market opportunities as the supply chains become more formal with increased rigour.

 One of the GFSI objectives is “to develop competencies and capacity building to create effective global food systems”.
-This work was started in 2008 to provide a new entry point for small or less developed suppliers that aspire to achieve certification to GFSI recognised food safety schemes.
+This work was started in 2008 to provide a new entry point for small or less developed suppliers that aspire to achieve certification to GFSI-recognised food safety certification programmes.